 Headquartered in Alpharetta, Georgia, Merit Financial Advisors is a fee-based advisory firm that serves both individual and institutional clients across its nine locations.
-With billions of dollars in assets under management (AUM), Merit made SmartAsset's rankings of the top financial advisors in Alpharetta and the state of Georgia.
+With billions of dollars in assets under management (AUM), Merit is the No. 1 firm on SmartAsset's rankings of the top financial advisors in Alpharetta.

 Merit Financial Advisors Background

-Founded in 2007, Merit Financial Advisors is owned by Merit Financial Inc., which is in turn owned by founder and CEO Rick L. Kent.
+Founded in 2007 by CEO Rick L. Kent, Merit Financial Advisors is owned by Merit Financial Group, LLC.
 The independent registered investment advisor (RIA) offers services to individuals and companies, and it assists independent advisors through its Registered Investment Advisor Platform.

-Advisors at the firm hold a number of professional certifications, including the following designations: certified financial planner (CFP), chartered financial consultant (ChFC), registered financial consultants (RFC), chartered financial analyst (CFA), among others.
+Advisors at the firm hold a number of professional certifications, including the following designations: certified financial planner (CFP), chartered financial consultant (ChFC), registered financial consultant (RFC), accredited estate planner (AEP), among others.

 Merit Financial Advisors Client Types and Minimum Account Sizes